SamarZiadat/oishii-ramen/README.md

 **F10 Bookings Page**

 In order to access the Bookings page a user must be signed in.
 The Bookings page provides a convenient place for the user to quickly view their upcoming and past bookings.
-By clicking on the image associated with the booking the user can go to the Course Detail page for the hike.
+By clicking on the image associated with the booking the user can go to the Course Detail page for the course.
 The booking also shows the number of people the booking is for and whether or not the booking has been confirmed/approved.

 If the logged in user is a staff (admin) user, then they have permissions to view all booking made by all users in one easy location.
 This allows staff to have a quick overview of all the bookings that have been made, and which bookings they still need to approve.